WentworthJin/Flask-Project/README.md

 PASSED                                        [100%]Congratulation!!!
 Test2 finished!

+Ran 4 tests in 56.566s

+OK

+Process finished with exit code 0
 </pre>

 ## 5.Commit log
 The log file is named as  '<b> log.txt</b>', and all commit logs are stored inside the file.